peng-ju/Power-of-Choice/README.md

 ## Getting Started
+We highly recommending setting up the environment through following commands instead of using `environment.yml` or `requirements.txt` to avoid issues arising from different architectures/machines.

-Install `conda` distribution for managing python packages.
+To get started, install `conda` distribution for managing python packages.
 Create an environment:

 Step 1: Create and activate conda environment
 * `$ conda create -n myenv python=3.10 ipython ipykernel -y`